atoncetti/lago_client/README.md

 ## Issues

-- `CustomerObjectExtended` is of type allOf and is not properly build, manually add all fields from `CustomerObject`
+- `CustomerObjectExtended` is of type allOf and is not properly built, manually add all fields from `CustomerObject`